 Learn how you can recreate this watermelon tote with no dyes.
 That means no dipping and getting your hands dirty at all.
-All you need is Cricut Infusible Ink Transfer Sheets and Infusible Ink Markers, no Cricut machines required, but a Cricut EasyPress is recommended.
+All you need are Cricut Infusible Ink Transfer Sheets and Infusible Ink Markers.
+No Cricut machines are required, but a Cricut EasyPress is recommended.

 Summer is fast approaching, and watermelons are in!
 As a matter of fact, I was just as Costco, where we purchased a humongous watermelon because my kid insisted.
 However, I digress.
 I was browsing on Amazon and saw the cutest watermelon tote bag, but the crafter in me starting thinking, “I could make that myself.”
 I googled, and surprisingly there were a few ideas on how to get it done, but they all required using dip dyes.
 I’m not a fan of dyes.
 I recently did tie-dye shirts with my youngest Madison, and by the time we were finished, my hands were also dyed.

 It’s then that I remembered my Cricut Infusible Ink Transfer Sheets, with a simple placement I could make a watermelon tote that was exclusive to me.
 So I grabbed my supplies and got started.
 If you’re wondering if you’ll need a Cricut Explore Air 2 or Cricut Maker, I can guarantee that you don’t, but I do suggest having the Cricut EasyPress as it does make your transfer so much easier.
 However, if you don’t have an EasyPress, then you can use an iron, but I can’t guarantee the same results.